-You can find what is happening on your site by using Google Analytics – What features they use, where they exit and who is profitable.
+You can find what is happening on your site by using Google Analytics—which features they use, where they exit, and who is profitable.
 But Analytics doesn’t tell you the why behind this.
 This is where qualitative data comes in.
 Qualitative data is perfect for finding out why problems occur.

 The best way to get qualitative data from your visitors is through surveys.
-Your goal is to find out why visitors buy and why they leave without purchasing.
+Your goal is to find out why visitors buy or why they leave without purchasing.

-- Send out a feedback surveys to your clients to find out more about them and their motives
+- Send out feedback surveys to your clients to find out more about them and their motives.

-You will start noticing trends in people’s responses after you’ve collected over 50 of them.
-Often times, we find that the site hasn’t addressed an important objection of your client.
-The main take-away is, that qualitative data will help you understand which elements will have the highest impact when running an A/B test.
+You will start noticing trends after you’ve collected 50+ responses.
+Often, we find that the site hasn’t addressed an important objection of your client.
+The main takeaway is that qualitative data will help you understand which elements will have the highest impact when running an A/B test.

 Think about how you could spot emerging trends with your customer feedback.
 When something pops up, you can dive deeper to find out exactly what is going on.